 All TRUSS ESRs are enrolled in a PhD programme at one of the academic beneficiaries.
 Therefore, in addition to the research, training and dissemination activities related to TRUSS, they must meet a number of requirements before submitting their PhD thesis for assessment.
-The pictures in this post show Barbara Heitner (ESR8), Farhad Huseynov (ESR7), Alberto Gonzalez (ESR3), Daniel Martinez (ESR12), Sofia Antonopoulou (ESR1), Giulia Milana (ESR6) and Shah Nur Sourav (ESR2) during their formal public presentation on the 6th and 7th February, 9th and 16th May, 14th and 15th June, and 27th July 2017 respectively, to other researchers and staff members for their PhD transfer from Stage 1 to Stage 2 in University College Dublin (UCD).
+The pictures in this post show Barbara Heitner (ESR8), Farhad Huseynov (ESR7), Alberto Gonzalez (ESR3), Daniel Martinez (ESR12), Sofia Antonopoulou (ESR1), Giulia Milana (ESR6), Shah Nur Sourav (ESR2) and Guang Zou (ESR5) during their formal public presentation on the 6th and 7th February, 9th and 16th May, 14th and 15th June, 27th July and 27th October 2017 respectively, to other researchers and staff members for their PhD transfer from Stage 1 to Stage 2 in University College Dublin (UCD).

 As an example, the following requirements are taken from UCD academic regulations.
 Similar regulations can be found in other Universities of TRUSS consortium.